JHGuitarFreak/UQM-MegaMod/doc/release/MegaMod-README.txt

       Lander View Style - Choose between PC or 3DO lander views.
 For PC the lander viewport is at the bottom-right of the screen with the lander details to the left of the planet map.
                           For 3DO the lander viewport is above the planet map with the lander details at the bottom-right of the screen.

+      Flagship Engine Color - Switch between the Green (PC) variant or Red (3DO) variant engined Flagship.

 # Visuals

       Hazard Colors - Enables colored text on the scan screen based on the severity of the hazard